GaMicc/CAUserLogin/README.md

 # Phase 1 [for credit]

 ## Task 0: Fork this repo on GitHub
-**To get started, fork this repo on GitHub and then make a clone.**
+**To get started, fork this repo on GitHub and then make a clone.** did

-Open the project in IntelliJ and make sure you can successfully run `app/MainWithDB.java`.
+Open the project in IntelliJ and make sure you can successfully run `app/MainWithDB.java`. did
 Note: you may need to set the Project SDK in the `Project Structure...` menu, and possibly also manually link the Maven project.